-Screen sharing allows us to virtually look over each other’s shoulder and view each other’s screen from anywhere in the world in real-time, without having to send each other screenshots or a screen recording.
+Screen Sharing allows us to virtually look over each other’s shoulder and view another person’s screen from anywhere in the world in real-time, without having to send each other screenshots or a screen recording.
 But what do you need screen sharing for?
-Think about the many times at the office when you walked over to a coworker’s cubicle and discussed something on their screen.
-What were the reasons?
+Think about the many times at the office when you walked over to a co-worker’s cubicle and discussed something on their screen.
+What were the reasons in these situations?

 Maybe they showed you how to use the new tool implemented by IT.
-Maybe they projected their screen onto the wall in a meeting in order to show you a presentation.
-Maybe they wanted you to see what they are working on without having to send you a file first and they wanted to guide you through their work in real-time.
+Have you and your colleagues ever projected your screens onto the wall in a meeting in order to show a presentation?
+In some instances, your colleagues maybe wanted you to see what they are working on without having to send you a file first as they wanted to guide you through their work in real-time.

 Sign up for news, tips and more